 - inform users about the level of progress;

 - become a nice design feature that will distinguish your product from others.

 Here’s an apple that turns into a location icon that can’t help get one’s eyes off it.
-This a preloader is applicable for restaurant apps.
+This preloader is applicable for restaurant apps.
 It is supposed to warm visitors up before they access the content of an app.

 Moving to a different screen gives your user a better understanding of your product’s information structure.
-It’s not just an aesthetic moment (though a smooth transition of screens is way more pleasing to the eye than a sharp jump).
+It’s not just an aesthetic moment (though a smooth screens transition is way more pleasing to the eye than a sharp jump).
 Transitions can be of many kinds.
 They are not interchangeable, as each transition conveys a message and describes a position in the product’s map.
 For example, push transitions offer a different relationship between screens than fades in.

 For example, such animation helps users see where a new object comes from upon its reveal or where a hidden object goes.
 It’s a great way for you if you are coincidentally looking for a good navigator design.